BASFProject-2018spring/faster-RCNN-gpu/README.md

 Forked from [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn)

-With flags optimized and code rewritten for our project.
-The classification FC layers are slightly changed to include RPN box size features.
+With flags optimized and code rewritten for our project. **The classification FC layers are slightly changed to include RPN box size features** (SA-RCNN).

 Some CUDA implemented layers should be compiled before you try to train the network or predict using the network.
 See original readme below for details.